Sébastien Gimbert

 Sébastien Gimbert (born 9 September 1977 in Le Puy-en-Velay, France) is a professional motorcycle road racer.
 He currently competes in the Endurance FIM World Championship aboard a Honda CBR1000RR.
 His greatest success has come in the Endurance World Championship, and the bulk of his career has been spent on Yamaha YZF-R1 with more recent seasons spent on BMW S1000RR and Honda CBR1000RR motorcycles.

-He was France's 250cc champion in 1996 and 1997, before moving up to the 500cc World Championship on a privately entered Honda in 1998 and 1999, and racing in the 250cc World Championship in 2000, without many front-running displays.
+Gimbert was France's 250cc champion in 1996 and 1997, before moving up to the 500cc World Championship on a privately entered Honda in 1998 and 1999, and racing in the 250cc World Championship in 2000, without many front-running displays.

-From 2002 to 2004 he was primarily an endurance racer.
+From 2002 to 2004, Gimbert was primarily an endurance racer.
 He has won the biggest 24-hour races in the sport - Le Mans, Spa-Francorchamps and the Bol d'Or.
 He helped the team to the Endurance World Championship in 2004.